dssg/triage/docs/sources/dirtyduck/inspections.md

 If we observe the image generated from the `temporal_config` section, each particular date is the beginning of the rectangles that describes the rows in the matrix.
-In that date (`as_of_date` in `timechop` parlance) we will calculate both features, and we will repeat that for every other rectangle in that image.
+In that date (`as_of_date` in `timechop` parlance) we will calculate the feature, and we will repeat that for every other rectangle in that image.

 Now, let's discuss how we will specify the models to try (remember